-SIGACCESS ChairAndrew SearsRochester Institute of Technology, USAchair_sigaccess-ta-nullacm-tod-orgAndrew Sears a Professor and Dean of the B. Thomas Golisano College of Computing and Information Sciences at the Rochester Institute of Technology.
-His research explores issues related to human-centered computing and accessibility with projects addressing various issues including mobile computing, health information technologies, speech recognition, managing interruptions while working with information technologies, and assessing an individual's cognitive status via normal daily interactions with information technologies.
-His research activities have been supported by various companies, government agencies, and foundations including IBM, Intel, Microsoft, Motorola, NSF, NIDRR, NIST, and the Verizon Foundation.
-He is an Editor-in-Chief of the ACM Transactions on Accessible Computing and serves on the editorial boards of the European Journal of Information Systems, the International Journal of Human-Computer Studies, and Universal Access in the Information Society.
+Past ChairAndrew SearsThe Pennsylvania State University, USApastchair_sigaccess-ta-nullacm-tod-orgAndrew Sears a Professor and Dean of the College of Information Sciences and Technology at Penn State.
+His research has explored issues related to human-centered computing and accessibility with projects addressing various issues including mobile computing, health information technologies, speech recognition, and assessing an individual's cognitive status via normal daily interactions with information technologies.
+His research has been supported by various companies, government agencies, and foundations including IBM, Intel, Microsoft, Motorola, NSF, NIDRR, NIST, and the Verizon Foundation.
+He was a founding Editor-in-Chief of the ACM Transactions on Accessible Computing and serves on the editorial boards of the the ACM Transactions on Accessible Computing, The ACM Transactions on Computer Human Interaction, the International Journal of Human-Computer Studies, and Universal Access in the Information Society.
 He served as Conference and Technical Program Co-Chair of the ACM Conference on Human Factors in Computing Systems (CHI 2001) and both General Chair and Program Chair for the ACM SIGACCESS Conference on Computers and Accessibility (ASSETS 2005 and ASSETS 2004).

 The Association of Computing Machinery

 Faustina Hwang, University of Reading, UK

 Amy Hurst, UMBC, USA